Sulik-git/sycyf_proj/README.md

 # SYCYF-PROJECT

-Repository containing files used in SYCYF project
+Repository containing files used in SYCYF course's project